Temitayoologun/Shakespeare-Shiny/README.md

 # Shakespeare-Shiny
-Created a shiny application that investigated word counts throughout Shakespeare plays
+Created a shiny application that investigated word counts throughout selected Shakespeare plays

 ## How to recreate the aplication
 1. Download the Shakespeare folder